vasspilka/reportier/README.md

 ### Default reporting vars

-Sometimes its useful no have stats from other services or modules.
+Sometimes its useful to have stats from other services or modules.
 To do that you can configure reportier to have some default reporting variables

 ```